Marcel van der Sloot

-Marcel van der Sloot (born 3 June 1980) is a Dutch football coach and former player who is an assistant coach at Eerste Divisie club TOP Oss.
+Marcel van der Sloot (born 3 June 1980) is a Dutch professional football manager and former player who is the current head coach of Vierde Divisie club Dongen.

 Playing career

 Van der Sloot was born in Gouda and played youth football for SV Donk, Jodan Boys, ONA and Utrecht.
 He started his senior career with RBC Roosendaal, making his professional debut on 23 February 2002, replacing Winston Bakboord in the 60th minute of a 5–1 away win over Helmond Sport in the Eerste Divisie.

 In 2003, Van der Sloot joined TOP Oss.
 He impressed with TOP during the next four seasons, scoring 35 goals in 122 appearances and earning a transfer to Eredivisie club De Graafschap on 3 April 2007.
 He signed a three-year contract.
 Due to several injuries, he never played a game for the club.
 He was sent on loan to Dordrecht in January 2008, and was later signed on a permanent deal by the club.
 He became a starter for the club but was also plagued by injuries, suffering an achilles tear in September 2009 which ruled him out for several months.
 In 2010, Van der Sloot shortly returned to RBC Roosendaal.

 Between 2011 and 2014, where Van der Sloot announced his retirement from football, he played for TOP Oss again, becoming the all-time club top goalscorer with 58 goals in 215 appearances.